-- Continue increasing its safety and security standards despite its already excellent records; - Minimise and manage efficiently its waste by providing long term solutions; - Enhance public awareness and acceptability by engaging multilateral dialogue; - Improve the economic performance of new builds; - Continue safe, efficient and competitive long-term operation of existing NPPs; - Develop, attract and retain skills and competences.
+- Develop the NPPs of the future, that need to be safe, economic, reliable and flexible - Continue increasing its safety and security standards despite its already excellent records; - Minimise and manage efficiently its waste by providing long term solutions; - Enhance public awareness and acceptability by engaging multilateral dialogue; - Improve the economic performance of new builds; - Continue safe, efficient and competitive long-term operation of existing NPPs; - Define more accurately the end of life of existing NPPs, including their maintenance in the last years, in order to define the Business Plan of the future and anticipate their replacement. - Develop, attract and retain skills and competences, and the new competences needed for the new projects (SMRs, etc....) which may be different from older ones.